Evergreen Terrace: Andrew Carey's departure and return

 On June 1, 2015, Andrew Carey announced he had quit Evergreen Terrace after 15 years as their vocalist.

-It is yet to be determined if the existing members will continue on without him, although in a statement from Evergreen Terrace on Facebook, they say they have been playing shows without Andrew for 'quite a while'.

-They cite Andrews focus on a career in nursing as the reason he hasn't been playing shows with the band but are unclear if his focus on his career is also the reason for him deciding to leave Evergreen Terrace.

 A statement from Andrew Carey says "I quit Evergreen Terrace.
 As Danny Glover would often say in the hit movies from the 90's, Lethal Weapon 1, 2, and 3, 'I'm getting too old for this shit.'
 Thanks to everyone who supported us throughout the years."

+In a statement from Evergreen Terrace on Facebook, they say they have been playing shows without Andrew for 'quite a while'.
+They cite Andrew's focus on a career in nursing as the reason he hasn't been playing shows with the band but are unclear if his focus on his career is also the reason for him deciding to leave Evergreen Terrace.

-As of September 2016 Andrew "Drew" Carey is back in the band.
+As of September 2016, Andrew "Drew" Carey is back in the band.
 A comment to the band's August 10, 2016 Facebook status update "Riffs...
 Happening..." made by the band on September 9, 2016, states "Did I mention Andrew is back on vocals?".
-On April 22, 2017, the band announced in addition to Carey that original drummer Christoper Brown was back in the band.
+On April 22, 2017, the band announced in addition to Carey that original drummer Christoper Brown was back in the band, although his return would prove to be short-lived.

 In 2018, the ensemble announced that they are working on a new album.

 In July 2022, the band started a European tour but bassist Jason Southwell and drummer Brad Moxey were not present.
 When asked about their absence, the other band members responded by stating that Southwell was still in the band, but sitting the tour out, and that Moxey had "quit music;" ex-Yellowcard drummer Longineu W. Parsons III was hired as Moxey's replacement.
 On August 3, Moxey released a statement via Lambgoat confirming the band's statement, saying he was focusing on his family.

+On July 31, 2024, Evergreen Terrace released the song "Jail on Christmas" via Lambgoat, the band's first new song since Dead Horses.
+The song became available for streaming on August 2.

+In September 2024, the band withdrew as the headliner from Shell Shock II after the organizers announced that Kyle Rittenhouse would appear as a special guest.
+The Orlando, Florida concert is described as a "PTSD (Post Traumatic Stress Disorder) Charity and Awareness event to support our military Veterans and first responders."
+In a statement, the band indicated they would be personally contributing to unnamed veterans' causes.